Former Director-General, International and Borders, Defra (Retired January 2023)

-Policy Leaders Fellow Alum, Centre for Science and Policy
+Policy Leaders Fellow Alumna, Centre for Science and Policy

-From 2008 to 12 she was Director-General for Food and Farming in Defra, having joined the Department as a Director covering a range of animal health policies.
-From 2003-06 she was Deputy Head of the European Secretariat in the Cabinet Office, co-ordinating Whitehall policy and advising the Prime Minister on all matters European in the run-up to and during the UK’s 2005 Presidency of the EU, reflecting a strong strand of expertise in EU issues and negotiation in her career: she has had a range of roles in DTI, FCO and Cabinet Office as well as MAFF and Defra as well as her roles in the UK’s Permanent Representation to the EU in Brussels.
+From 2008 to 12 she was Director General for Food and Farming in Defra, having joined the Department as a Director covering a range of animal health policies.
+From 2003 to 2006 she was Deputy Head of the European Secretariat in the Cabinet Office, co-ordinating Whitehall policy and advising the Prime Minister on all matters European in the run-up to and during the UK’s 2005 Presidency of the EU, reflecting a strong strand of expertise in EU issues and negotiation in her career: she has had a range of roles in DTI, FCO and Cabinet Office as well as MAFF and Defra as well as her roles in the UK’s Permanent Representation to the EU in Brussels.

 To read about Katrina's experience as a Policy Fellow in Cambridge see here.